mirkancal/pdf_thumbnail/README.md

 ## Caching ⏲
 I left caching part unopinionated to keep the package simple.
 Just create your own class from `ImageThumbnailCacher` and implement the `read/write` methods.
-Holding images as Uint8List, so `Map<int, Uint8List>` is what's need to be written and read to cache.
-Map for page number to images.
+Holding images as Uint8List, so `Map<int, Uint8List>` is what's need to be written to and read from the cache.
+It maps page numbers to the images.

 ```dart
 class ThumbnailCacher implements ImageThumbnailCacher {